aidanacquah/b16-delivery-system/README.md

 **c)** Can you try to address once of these improvements, push your changes and submit a pull request to the main repository?

 After making the changes to the code, this needs to be saved in the remote github repository.
-We can do this either using Visual Studio codes Source Control, or using command line git bash.
+We can do this either using Visual Studio Code's Source Control, or using command line git bash/terminal.

-Using command line:
+Using command line/terminal:

   1. Save all files with changes made.
   1. Stage the changes made.
 Run: <pre>git add {name_of_file}</pre> for each `{name_of_file}` that has been changed.